twirl/The-API-Book/README.md

 ## Contributing

-I am accepting any inquiries.
+I am accepting inquiries.
 Fill free to open issues.

 I am NOT accepting pull requests, since I'm willing to be the only author and contributor.